philipperemy/keras-seq2seq-example/README.md

 After 75 epochs, the accuracy is around 0.9984.
 So roughly 16 mistakes per 10,000 calls.
 Not too bad.
 And the loss is still decreasing!

+After 199 epochs, the accuracy is around 0.9986.
+So roughly 14 mistakes per 10,000 calls.
+Almost flawless.

 The script evaluates some examples once in a while.
 You can check the training procedure this way. `-` means pad.
 All the addresses are padded up to the length of the longest address in the dataset.

 ```